cyroz1/vidcord/README.md

 This is a simple Python GUI application for compressing video files under Discord's size limits using FFmpeg and PyQt5.
 The application allows users to drag and drop video files or open them via a file dialog, and convert them to either a low or high-quality preset for free and Nitro users.

+## Download

+See [releases](https://github.com/cyroz1/vidcord/releases) for the latest binaries for your system.

 ## Features

 - Drag and drop video files for easy conversion.